Abandoned & Little-Known Airfields:

 The field was already in its ultimate configuration,

-with two paved runways & a row of bunkers along the south side of the field.
+with 2 paved parallel runways & a row of bunkers along the south side of the field.

 A 1943 picture of a B-24 Liberator performing a run-up in the engine maintenance area